BjarniLeifs/FSIM/README.md

 ## Links in the documentation and more.

-Here you get step by step [How to setup!](https://github.com/BjarniLeifs/Financial-system-simulation/blob/master/documentation/howtostart.md) the project.
+Here you get step by step [How to setup!](https://github.com/BjarniLeifs/Financial-system-simulation/blob/master/documentation/howtostart.md)

 Here you can see where things are and little information on each component of the structure.
 [Folder structure](https://github.com/BjarniLeifs/Financial-system-simulation/blob/master/documentation/foldersturcture.MD)